 As a series of Games running in parallel

-On the 22nd November 2018, we invited 30 Players to participate in one of five Games, run simultaneously, and with different storylines to play out.
+On the 22nd November 2018 in Birmingham, 30 Players from different organisations participated in one of five Games, run simultaneously, and with different storylines to play out.

-We prefer to work in collaboration with a client to co-develop:
+We prefer to work in collaboration with a specific client to co-develop:

 - The storylines and scenarios which would benefit their organisation the most, in terms of content and in terms of the placing of The Game along a pessimistic-optimistic continuum.

 - The facilitation of the Players’ review of The Game, to include their emotional responses to playing it, and how the content and their responses to it are relevant to the work of the client organisation and the wider society.

 Players have included people from these organisations:

 Local organisations, including local authorities and emergency services, have statutory duties to assess risks to their communities, and to produce resilience plans.
 The population’s requirements, and rights under the UN Declaration of Human Rights (1948) and the Rome Declaration (1996), for access to sufficient supplies of safe, nutritious food are treated as a given by UK authorities.

 As well as our report on Global Risks to UK Food Supplies mentioned above, in January 2018, we published our horizon scanning project report Back from the future.
 It highlighted the scale and urgency of the threats on our food supply system, and exposed the inability and/or lack of capacity within governments and other institutions to respond.